cargomail-org/cargomail/README.md

 ## Architecture

 The Cargomail architecture separates the mailbox from the email address.
-It uses a push-then-pull request mechanism via different routes to streamline data exchange between mailboxes.
+It uses a push-then-pull request mechanism<sup>1</sup> via different routes to streamline data exchange between mailboxes.
 This mechanism has the potential to address privacy and attachment issues more effectively than push-only systems.
-The added pull layer facilitates end-to-end encryption<sup>1</sup>.
+The added pull layer facilitates end-to-end encryption<sup>2</sup>.

 ![Alt Cargomail architecture](whitepaper/cargomail_architecture.png)